Attic insulation removal costs $900 on average

 2,000 | $2,000–$4,000 |

 Naturally, it costs more to replace attic insulation than it does to simply remove it.
-On average, removing and replacing insulation in an attic with no damage or contamination costs between $3,200 and $10,800, but this amount can vary depending on the size of the space and the type of insulation you choose—blown-in insulation costs more than batt and roll, for instance.
+On average, removing and replacing insulation costs between $3,200 and $10,800, but this amount can vary depending on the size of the space and the type of insulation you choose.
+Blown-in insulation costs more than batt and roll, for instance.
 Different insulation materials each have unique advantages and price points to consider.

 Labor is a key factor to consider when setting a budget for attic insulation costs.
-The price of labor will vary depending on your attic’s size and condition, as well as the type of insulation being removed—while blown-in insulation can simply be vacuumed up; for example, spray foam insulation costs more to remove.
+The price of labor will vary depending on your attic’s size and condition, as well as the type of insulation being removed.
+Blown-in insulation can simply be vacuumed up, for example, while spray foam insulation costs more to remove.
 In general, expect to pay a pro between $35 and $85 per hour to remove insulation from your attic.

 If the areas that need insulation removal are small or hard to access with insulation removal equipment, it can lead to a longer project time, driving up labor costs.
 This is especially true if your insulation removal experts end up needing to remove insulation by hand.